 Figure 6-7 Posterior mean plus 95% credible intervals of fixed covariates contained within the top model for Rough-legged Hawk breeding success.

-As indicated by posterior distributions that overlap zero, distance to nearest occupied neighbour, distance to disturbance, and the interaction of these two covariates all have a weak effect on Rough-legged Hawk breeding success.
-This model also included random variables for brood and year level effects, as well as an auto-regressive spatial/temporal correlation structure from 2012 to 2019.
+The number of breeding rough-legged hawk pairs in the RMA varies from 47 in high years, to just 1 in low years.
+To properly estimate a year effect, we removed data from years where there were fewer than 15 breeding pairs in the study (2013, 2017, 2018, 2019).
+As indicated by posterior distributions that overlap zero, distance to nearest occupied neighbour, distance to disturbance, and NDVI all have a weak effect on Rough-legged Hawk breeding success.
+This model also included random variables for brood and year level effects, as well as a spatial correlation structure that changed with each year 2012 to 2020.